wp-plugins/download-manager/readme.txt

 7. Password Protection

 == Changelog ==

+= 2.7.87 =
+* Fixed issue with output buffering option
+* Fixed issue with broken pdf download ( was only happening in few installations )
+* Fixed issue with Google Drive file attachment
+* Fixed issue with Google Drive file download

 = 2.7.86 =
 * Fixed issue with password locked files for double link in same page